oskariorg/oskari-documentation/1 Setup instructions/Setup database.md

 	GRANT ALL PRIVILEGES ON DATABASE oskaridb to oskari;

 The preconfigured user in Oskari Jetty-bundle is oskari with the password oskari.
-See <a data-link-compiled-href="Setup Jetty" href="Setup jetty.md">Setup jetty</a> documentation for details where changes are needed when using another database user.
+See <a data-internal-anchor="Setup Jetty" href="Setup jetty.md">Setup jetty</a> documentation for details where changes are needed when using another database user.

 #### Application initialization and database content